project-sunbird/sunbird-user-registry/README.md

 # sunbird-user-registry
-Opensaber implementation for Sunbird

-Configration changes regarding opensaber for Sunbird:

-Crated sunbird-user-registry service on the base of open-saber(https://github.com/project-sunbird/open-saber) with branch release-2.0.3

-Run sb-registry-configure-dependencies.sh file which copies User related json schemas and application.yml configuration and replaces the exisiting configuration files.
+This is a copy of OpenSABER maintained [here](https://github.com/project-sunbird/open-saber) with additional schemas pertaining to Sunbird user-org service.
+This is maintained by Sunbird user-org team.

+## Building this repo

+### 1. Run dependency resolver
+Copies/Overwrites the user related json schema files and application configuration from the sb_registry folder.
+Additionally, takes a backup of the existing application.yml.

+> ./sb-registry-configure-dependencies.sh

-Go to java folder path and run "mvn clean install" in the terminal, it gives registry executable jar.
+### 2. Go to java folder and build
+> mvn clean install

+## Ready to go
+Now you can run, the application uses 8080 port
-Run the registry jar with "java -jar registry-2.0.3.jar".
+> "java -jar registry-x.y.z.jar"

-Start using the sunbird-user-registry with user related schemas, organisation related schemas will be added soon.